bucs110fall2023/final-project-team-fos/README.md

      >>

 ## ATP
-Program: "Team FOS: Full of Stars"
+Program: "SPACEWAR"

-Test Case 1: Starting Game
+Test Case 1: Starting Game/
-Test Description: Test the navigation through the game's main menu.
+Test Description: Test the navigation through the game's main menu./ Test Steps:
-Test Steps:
 1. Press the SPACEBAR key to Start the game.
 2. Verify that this action is working and leads to the expected actions.
 Expected Outcome: The main menu should allow the player to start the game when SPACEBAR key is pressed.

-Test Case 2: Sound Condition
+Test Case 2: Sound Condition/
-Test Description: Verify that the background music and the sound effects are properly working.
+Test Description: Verify that the background music and the sound effects are properly working./ Test Steps:
-Test Steps:
 1. Run the program.
 2. Verify if the background music is working.